 Blincyto and children

-To help lower your risk for serious side effects* from Blincyto, your doctor may prescribe other medications along with it.
+To help lower your risk of serious side effects* from Blincyto, your doctor may prescribe other medications along with it.
 These are called premedications because they’re generally given just before a Blincyto infusion starts.

 Below are a few premedications you may take with Blincyto: